 “I think Miami is trying to have seasons,” I said sardonically, both to myself and my followers on Twitter.
 It was 72 degrees outside – a sign that fall had arrived- not what my more northern American friends might describe as cold but it was also overcast and windy and not at all how IContinue reading “Hometown Tourist in Wynwood, Miami”

-Hometown Tourist in Downtown Miami
+Hometown Tourist in Little Havana, Miami